CuongNguyen1701/cinnamonAI-Entrance-Test-NTC/README.md

-# Demo

-You can try out the live demo here: https://cinnamon-ai-entrance-test-ntc.vercel.app/
+~~You can try out the live demo here: https://cinnamon-ai-entrance-test-ntc.vercel.app/~~

 # Introduction: